|

 boy's fantasy?

-One of the movie's big problems early on has been the
+One of the movie's big problems early on was the

 lack of consultation with any of the creative forces that crafted the original